I spent the pleasant sunny part of the final day of autumn testing a vertical antenna for 80 metres using Buddipole parts for home.

 I installed a counterpoise wire a few feet shy of 66 feet length hidden on a timber fence that runs down the side of the property.
 The idea is to connect a short fly lead to connect the hidden counterpoise when the antenna is deployed and then disconnect when it’s all packed away.
 Buddipole components don’t lend themselves to permanent installations.
 The counterpoise doesn’t follow the recommended dog leg arrangement and is higher off the ground than the 2 feet suggested.

 The purpose yesterday was to establish how speedily the antenna could be assembled and adjusted for a frequency of interest such as a net.

 I was surprised how easily it all went together.
-The adjustment wasn’t as fiddly as I expected such a short antenna for this band would be, and appeared to give a useable bandwidth.
+The adjustment wasn’t as fiddly as I expected such a short antenna for this band would be, and it appeared to give a usable bandwidth.

 Assembly was straightforward.
 Set up the tripod and mast with only bottom two sections telescoped out.
 Attach the Versatee horizontally to the top of the mast.
 Connect the Low Band coil.
 Leave the red fly lead loose for the moment.
 Attach two 22 inch antenna arms to a long whip antenna fully extended.
 Then carefully attach that assembly to the top of the Versatee.
 I also connected a 1:1 balun between the Versatee and the iP30 SWR Analyser.

 The next step is to simply drag the fly lead across the coil turns to identify the best spot to tap the coil.
 Background noise level rises as you get in the zone.
 I used the iP30 SWR analyser to narrow it down to a spot 16 turns up from the base of the coil.

 This means I was shorting out the bottom 16 turns of the coil.
 The adjustment is too coarse on a turn by turn basis.
 You appreciate the value of being able to tap at 1/8 of a turn increments.
 (The coil is on an octagonal former.)